AYushKUmar1161/FEEM.EN/README.md

+FEEM.EN
-FEEM.EN is a sleek and modern streaming platform website designed with a custom color scheme of fade black and vintage white.
+It is a sleek and modern streaming platform website designed with a custom color scheme of fade black and vintage white.
 It provides an engaging and interactive user experience with smooth animations, responsive design, and a user-friendly interface.
 The platform features easy navigation and a pleasant browsing experience, ideal for streaming content.

 Features
 Responsive Design: Automatically adapts to different screen sizes including mobile, tablet, and desktop for an optimal viewing experience.